What is the Armed Forces Covenant?

-Over 4900 Armed Forces Covenants have been signed since 2014, available to view here.
+Nearly 10,000 Armed Forces Covenants have been signed since 2014, available to view on the Government's Armed Forces Covenant webpage.
 The rate of signings is ever-increasing, and currently growing at an average rate of around 25 new signatories a week.
-The Ministry of Defence recognises and rewards employers who pledge, demonstrate or advocate their support to the Armed Forces Community through the Employer Recognition Scheme (ERS), allowing businesses to work towards the Bronze, Silver and Gold Awards.
-You can nominate yourself for a Bronze Award.
-Silver and Gold Awards are bestowed to organisations meeting specific criteria (further information online)
+The Ministry of Defence recognises and rewards employers who pledge, demonstrate or advocate their support to the Armed Forces community through the Employer Recognition Scheme (ERS), allowing businesses to work towards the Bronze, Silver and Gold Awards.

 Why sign the Armed Forces Covenant?

 - The Armed Forces Covenant allows your business to focus their support for the Armed Forces community in a single document, forming the foundation for a partnership with Defence.

 - Signing the covenant means that you are supporting your employees who choose to serve the nation as Reservists (Reservists represent 18.5% of the operational capability of the UK Armed Forces).

 - Signing the Covenant will allow you to demonstrate you are Forces Friendly, thereby attracting military personnel to your business.

 - Corporate Social Responsibility (CSR) - Defence sits at the heart of communities.
 Becoming Armed Forces friendly allows you to align some of your CSR objectives in support of Defence

 - This is a great opportunity to network with other Forces Friendly employers at our many local engagement events every year.

 - Closer working links with Defence could allow more opportunities to work together for mutually beneficial objectives i.e. staff training, free recruitment support and adult volunteering opportunities for staff through the Cadet Forces.